-Lawn Mower Maintenance Tips: Infographic
+Lawn Mower Maintenance Tips: (Infographic)

-Schedule for Lawn Mower Maintenance
+Lawn Mower Maintenance Checklist:

-How to Change Lawn Mower Oil?
+When to Change Lawn Mower Oil?

-To checking the oil for trash or sludge, among other things, is a good idea.
-To do this, you need to run the mower for 15 minutes to warm up the oil, turn off the engine and disconnect the spark plug wire, drain or seal the gas tank to prevent leaks, insert the oil extractor tube and pump the oil from the engine.
+To checking the oil for trash or sludge, if among other things are good.
+You need to run the mower for 15 minutes to warm up the oil, turn off the engine and disconnect the spark plug wire, drain or seal the gas tank to prevent leaks, insert the oil extractor tube and pump the oil from the engine.
 See the result and obseved it.

 The most common problem is the mower is difficult to a normal start.
 Excessive fuel consumption is also another sign of bad spark plug.
 You can get a clue by examining the physical appearance of the spark plug.
 If the spark plugs center electrode top is rounded then its time for replacing the spark plug.
 To clean spark plugs, you only need to use a socket wrench to remove them and then soak them in brake cleaner until they wipe clean of residue.